Amazon's store of the future is delayed. Now what?

 Alan O'Herlihy, whose Ireland-based company Everseen is developing technology similar to Amazon Go's, had been skeptical of Amazon's project.
 He argued that Amazon wasn't accumulating enough data from just one location to teach its computers how to respond to all the curveballs and potential thefts that may occur on a store floor.

-But, he added, the Whole Foods deal will give the company access to the wealth of store video and transaction data it will need.
+But, he added, the Whole Foods deal will give the company access to the wealth of store video and transaction data it'll need.

 "Up to this point, they were going nowhere," he said.
 "Now the game is changing with the acquisition of Whole Foods.
 The data they'll be getting is incredible."